 \subsection{Axions from higher-dimensional gauge fields}

-Here we briefly discuss axions that originate from higher-dimensional gauge fields.
+Here we introduce axions that originate from higher-dimensional gauge fields.
 For a more comprehensive understanding, please refer to recent refs.~\cite{Reece:2024wrn, Choi:2024ome}.

-Firstly, we demonstrate that the theory of an higher-dimensional $p$-form gauge field can generate massless four-dimensional axions.
+Firstly, we demonstrate that the theory of a higher-dimensional $p$-form gauge field can generate massless four-dimensional axions.
 Assume that spacetime consists of $d = (4+n)$ dimensions, which is manifested as a warped product compactification

 where $X$ represents the four-dimensional spacetime, and $Y$ denotes the $n$-dimensional space.
 The metric is given by

 where $w(y)\ge0$ is the warping.
 If there exists a $p$-form gauge field on $M$, then for every independent non-torsion $p$-cycle in $Y$, there corresponds a distinct massless, periodic four-dimensional axion field.
 Considering a $p$-form U(1) gauge field